xDataIQ/xDataIQ-Handbook/README.md

 # xDataIQ-Library

+Tools & Frameworks to Improve the Quality and Efficiency of Data Analytics Development Activities.

 ## Closing the Data-Analytics Skills Gap with Communities of Practice

 Organizations need a variety of tools and approaches to build data analytics capabilities.